CPSNet: Physics-Inspired Label-Free Deep Unfolding for Lung Ultrasound B-Line Detection: Methodology

-The line identification process is implemented after acquiring the restored image $\hat{x}$ using the local maxima technique.
-The steps are illustrated in Fig. \ref{fig:identification} and described below.

-It is crucial to set different searching areas to distinguish line artefacts considering that they possess characteristic structures in the spatial domain.
+The line identification steps are illustrated in Figure \ref{fig:linedetectionsteps} and \ref{fig:lineidentification}.
+The procedure is implemented in the Radon domain using the local maxima technique.
+It is crucial to set different searching areas to distinguish line artifacts considering that they possess characteristic structures in the spatial domain.
 This includes limiting the searching angles and upper and lower borders in the Radon domain.
-For pleural line and A-lines, we limit the searching angle within the range $\Omega _{h}\in \left [ 90^{\circ} \pm20^{\circ}\right ]$ ($0^{\circ}$ originates from the $x$ axis, which indicates a horizontal line) as they are generally horizontal.
-Similarly, the B-lines are detected at $\Omega_{v}\in\left [ \pm10^{\circ}\right ]$.
+For pleural line and A-lines, we limit the searching angle within the range $\theta_h \in [90^{\circ} \pm 5^{\circ} ]$ ($0^{\circ}$ originates from the $x$ axis, which indicates a horizontal line) as they are generally horizontal.
+Similarly, the B-lines are detected at $\theta_v \in [ \pm15^{\circ}]$ as they are mainly vertical.

-\textbf{Step 1.} Given an LUS image $y$ having a height of $H$ pixels, the borders of pleural line searching are defined as

-This setting accounts for the fact that the pleural line represents the junction of the visceral and parietal pleura, while also helping to mitigate the influence of the appearance of the chest wall and intercostal muscles in the upper area of the image.
-Then, the provided search area is scanned to detect the local peaks of the reconstructed Radon information.
-We select the local peak with the maximum intensity as the detected pleural line, as it is typically the brightest line within the corresponding search area in the spatial domain.

-\textbf{Step 2.} The area above the detected pleural line in the spatial image is removed to facilitate the detection of remaining artifacts.
-By comparing the Radon images in Step 1 and Step 3, we can observe that the Radon information becomes less noisy after the removal of redundant tissue, revealing clearer local peak information for subsequent steps.
-The detections will be performed based on the Radon transform of the dimmed image.

-\textbf{Step 3a.} On the one hand, A-lines are equidistant physiological horizontal lines below the pleural line, and the distance between them is equal to the distance between skin and pleural line.
-Therefore, the searching area for A-lines are limited as